lawrence-kim1/memory-match/README.md

 # Memory Match

-> - Maintained by: `codingcodymiller`

-## Project Setup

-Before starting on this project, you will need to **fork** and then **clone** this repository into your `lfz` folder on your current development environment.

-1. Fork this repository from LearningFuze
-    - Click on the <kbd>**Fork**</kbd> button at the top right of the page.
-    - Select your Github user name to complete the fork

-2. Clone this repository to your development environment
-    - In your terminal, navigate to the location of your `lfz` folder
-    - `cd ~/lfz` or `cd ~/Desktop/lfz`
-    - `git clone https://github.com/[Your User Name]/memory_match.git`

-3. Navigate into the `memory_match` directory
-    - `cd memory_match`
-    - You are now ready to get started!
-    - If you are not in the proper directory, navigate to the `lfz` folder, if you're not sure how, contact an instructor.

 ## Functionality Overview
 1. Memory match is a matching game in which a player attempts to match the images contained on "playing cards".
 2. There are a total of 18 cards: